AppLovin/AppLovin-MAX-Godot/README.md

 ### iOS Plugin
 The root-level and `Source/iOS` of this repo contains the Xcode workspace needed to build and develop the iOS `AppLovin-MAX-Godot-Plugin`.
 - **AppLovin-MAX-Godot.xcworkspace**, workspace contains both the `AppLovin-MAX-Godot-Plugin` xcodeproj and the `Example` xcodeproj (if available/exported).
 - **Podfile**, run `pod install` to add the `AppLovinSDK` dependency to workspace.
 This is where additional ad networks/adapters can be added to the `Example` xcodeproj.
+Note: there are two Podfiles in the repo; one is the top-level and the other is in the `Example-Xcode-Project` directory.
+The former is used to build the iOS plugin and Example project; the latter is used to build Example project as a standalone project.
 - **Source/iOS/AppLovin-MAX-Godot-Plugin**, contains the iOS plugin source code.
 - **Source/iOS/build**, used by the `godot_plugin.py` script to build the plugin `.a` library and its intermediaries.
 - **Example-Xcode-Project**, by default, this will use the official iOS plugin, but the dependency can be updated to use the local `AppLovin-MAX-Godot-Plugin.xcodeproj` version.